Indexed in: Web of Science, Scopus, ProQuest, EBSCOhost, Google Scholar

 Our legacy quiz website has served Human Kinetics and our subscribers well for several years, but it has become outdated and does not provide the modern functionality users expect.
 Our new quiz website provides users with better control of their content, and it better integrates with other Human Kinetics products.
 We are excited for this modernization of IJATT’s continuing education assessments.

-In order to access the IJATT quiz and earn CEU credits, you must be a current subscriber of IJATT.
-After subscribing to IJATT, Human Kinetics will establish your access to the CEU quiz and contact you with access details.
-Please note that you will need to maintain two separate log-in credentials for IJATT: (1) credentials to log in to view issue content and (2) credentials to log in and complete the quiz.
+To access IJATT quizzes and earn CEU credits, you must be a current subscriber of IJATT.
+After subscribing to IJATT, Human Kinetics will establish your access to the CEU quizzes and email you the access details.
+Please note that you will need to maintain two separate log-in credentials for IJATT: (1) credentials to log in to view issue content and (2) credentials to log in and complete quizzes.

 IJATT publishes a new issue in January, March, May, July, September, and November; new quizzes associated with these issues become available on January 1, March 1, May 1, July 1, September 1, and November 1.